 - Captain Ersatz: Pielle is as about the closest to Zorro as he can without actually being Zorro.

-- Funny Background Event: Tia's stage has a monk cheering for the fighters who, once the winner is decided, starts madly bouncing on lily pad.
+- Funny Background Event: Tia's stage has a monk cheering for the fighters who, once the winner is decided, starts madly bouncing on a lily pad.

-- It's Personal with the Dragon: Inverted: Bai-Hu and Dao-Long are father and son, and Sho has no personal connection.
+- It's Personal with The Dragon: Inverted: Bai-Hu and Dao-Long are father and son, and Sho has no personal connection.

 - Japanese Ranguage: Pielle is almost likely an alternative spelling of "Pierre."

 - Mirror Match: If the opponent is using the same character as yours (which always happens in arcade mode), their character's name will change into completely different one.
 For example, Sho becomes "Jin" when he's a clone of the character.
-Some of these alternative names are based on those from unreleased prototype Crystal Legacy.
+Some of these alternative names are based on those from the unreleased prototype Crystal Legacy.

 - Updated Re-release: Breakers Revenge, released two years after the original release, adds a new character named Saizo to the roster while also making the final boss Bai-Hu playable via a secret code.